 CP Holiday Train in Sicamous, Canoe, Salmon Arm, Notch Hill & Chase

-Beginning in Montreal, Quebec, on November 25 and 26, 2017 respectively, two trains will make the festive journey, travelling through both the U.S. and Canada to bring holiday cheer to 182 communities along CP's network.
+Beginning in Montreal, Quebec, on November 25, 2018, two trains will make the festive journey, travelling through both the U.S. and Canada to bring holiday cheer to 182 communities along CP's network.
 Each event is completely free, with CP encouraging every attendee to open their cupboards or wallets to ease hunger needs in their community.
 Local food banks will be accepting donations at each stop to ensure those less fortunate can access adequate food this holiday season and year-round.

 "The Holiday Train program is all about local food banks and food shelves and the critical role they play in our communities," said Keith Creel, CP's President and Chief Executive Officer.
 "People come for the beautifully-lit train and stay for the incredible show – all in the name of community.
 The holiday season is the best time of the year, and we look forward to bringing together thousands of Canadians and Americans this season for this incredibly important cause and a great time.

-- Notch Hill Across from Notch Hill Hall, 1639 Notch Hill Road - 9:30 PM 9:45 PM - 10:15 PM
+- NOTCH HILL: Across from Notch Hill Hall, 1639 Notch Hill Road.
+Arrives at 9:00 PM; Event time: 9:15-9:45 PM

-- Chase North side of Shuswap Avenue, across from Chase RCMP building.
+- CHASE: North side of Shuswap Avenue, across from Chase RCMP building.
 Arrives at 2:35 PM; Event time: 2:45-3:15 PM